-Children's Lockers and Art Cubbies/Mailboxes:
+Children's Lockers:

-Each child attending nursery school will have a locker labeled with their name and an art cubby within the center for art and mail.
-It is the parent's responsibility upon arriving at the center to ensure that their child's personal belongings (labeled) are placed in the appropriate locker space.
-Please check your mailbox cubby daily to take home your child's projects, newsletters, and receipts.
+Each child attending nursery school will have a locker labeled with their name within the center.
+It is the parent's responsibility upon arriving at the center to ensure that their child's personal belongings are labelled.
+Children will keep their indoor shoes in locker all else will be returned home at the end of the day.